Common CPAP Mask, CPAP Machine And Sleep Apnea Questions

 How do I travel with my CPAP machine?

 Traveling with your CPAP can sometimes be a hassle.
 However, with proper preparation, it can be very easy.
 If you are flying with your CPAP, you can bring your CPAP machine on the airplane with you and it will not count as one of your carry-on items.
 Never check your CPAP machine because through normal luggage handling procedures it can easily be broken.
 You may want to call ahead and find out your airline's procedures for carrying your CPAP machine on the airplane to prevent any delays through security.
-We have learned that many airlines will not let you use your CPAP machine during the flight because it is not a life-sustaining device.
-You may want to contact your airline to see if you can make special arrangements If you are driving across country with your CPAP or are camping, you can still use your machine (depending on the make and model).
 If your machine has the ability to run off of 12V (check your owner’s manual) then you will be able to run your machine off of either a battery, or plug it into the cigarette lighter adapter in your car / RV if you purchase the proper cables.
+Travel machines are the other option.
+There have been signifigant technological advancements when it comes to portable cpap machines.

 What is an Auto CPAP machine?